ucsd-cse11-s20/DI10-Review-And-Overview-05-06-2020/ProblemSheet.md

     }
 }

-class C extends B { // Note that this is different to the example above!
+class C extends B { // Note that this is different to the example in `instanceof`!
     int y;

     C(int x, int y) {